matrix-org/matrix-spec-proposals/proposals/2881-message-attachments.md

 ## Potential issues

-The main issue is fallback display for old clients.
-Providing the list of links to each attachment into the formatted body is suitable workaround, and clients, which render attachments on their own, can easily remove this block via cutting `<div class="mx-attachments">` tag.
+1. On bad connection to server Matrix client can send attachments as events with `"is_attachment": true` but not send final `m.message` event, this will lead to posting invisible media to room.
+This can be solved on client side via caching unsent group of events, and repeat sending when connection will be recovered.

+2. Individual media event, to which `m.message` refers, can be deleted after.
+As result, `m.message` will contain relation to redacted event.
+In this situation Matrix clients can exclude this item from display.

 ## Alternatives

-1. Alternative implementation can be sending one event with direct links to all attached media, instead of sending separate event for each attachment.
+1. Main alternative implementation (my fist proposal in this MSC) is sending only one event with direct links to all attached media, instead of sending separate event for each attachment.
 This can be done together with [MSC1767: Extensible events in Matrix](https://github.com/matrix-org/matrix-doc/pull/1767) with adding new type `m.attachments`, which will contain the group of attached elements.

 Each element of `m.attachments` array has a structure like a message with media item (`m.image`, `m.video`, etc), here is example of the message with this field: